moddedmc-wiki/fabric-modding-wiki/docs/blocks/blockstates/index.md

 ### Creating the property

-Firstly, you'll need to create the property itself - since this is a boolean, we'll use the `BooleanProperty#of` method.
+Firstly, you'll need to create the property itself - since this is a boolean, we'll use the `BooleanProperty.of` method.

 ```java
 public class PrismarineLampBlock extends Block {